Yeyi12/C-/README.md

-This contains multiple projects I have workedon from my first year to my third year
+This contains multiple projects I have worked on from my first year to my third year